 Example (Acquire the Deeplink) —

-12345678910111213141516// example of standard (existing) deeplink processingfunc application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([Any]?) -> Void) -> Bool{if let url = userActivity.webpageURL{KVADeeplink.process(withURL: url){(deeplink) in// handle deeplink}}return true}
+func application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([Any]?) -> Void) -> Bool { if let url = userActivity.webpageURL { Deeplink.process(url: url) { deeplink in // handle deeplink } } return true }

-12345678910111213-(BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity restorationHandler:(void (^)(NSArray<id<UIUserActivityRestoring>> * _Nullable))restorationHandler{NSURL *url = userActivity.webpageURL;if (url != nil){[KVADeeplink processWithURL:url completionHandler:^(KVADeeplink * _Nonnull deeplink){// handle deeplink}];}return YES;}
+- (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity restorationHandler:(void (^)(NSArray<id<UIUserActivityRestoring>> *restorableObjects))restorationHandler { NSURL *url = userActivity.webpageURL; if (url != nil) { [KVADeeplink processWithURL:url completionHandler:^(KVADeeplink * _Nonnull deeplink) { // handle deeplink }]; } return YES; }

-Example (Acquire a Deferred Deeplink) —
+Example (Acquire the Deferred Deeplink) —

-12345678910111213141516171819202122// example of deferred deeplink processingfunc application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool{// ...let userActivityDictionary = launchOptions?[UIApplication.LaunchOptionsKey.userActivityDictionary] as?
-[AnyHashable: Any]if userActivityDictionary == nil{KVADeeplink.process(withURL: nil){(deeplink) inif let destinationString = deeplink.destinationString, destinationString.count > 0{// handle deferred deeplink}}}return true}
+func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool { // ... let userActivityDictionary = launchOptions?[UIApplication.LaunchOptionsKey.userActivityDictionary] as?
+[AnyHashable: Any] if userActivityDictionary == nil { KVADeeplink.process(withURL: nil) { deeplink in if let destinationString = deeplink.destinationString, destinationString.count > 0 { // handle deferred deeplink } } } return true }

 Wait for the Callback and Route the User: